aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## PhD Student Position

-I am looking for a self-motivated PhD student on Testing Large Language Models.
-[Check this opportunity.](phdThesis.html)
+I am looking for multiple self-motivated PhD students to work in the InnoGuard MSCA project in multiple aspects related to quality assurance of Cyber-Physical Systems (including, testing, automated program repair and uncertainty quantification).
+The project provides excelent support for researchers, including, good salary, family allowance, travel subsistance, etc. Drop me an e-mail if you are interested!

 ## Students and Postdoc Supervision